LVH-IT/TwitchCategoryChangeDetector/README.md

 In the config file you have to set a client id and a client secret to use the twitch api.
 To do so you have to create a twitch application: https://dev.twitch.tv/console/apps
+You can call the application whatever you want.
+For "OAuth Redirect URLs" just use "http://localhost" or something, as this value is irrelevant.
+For the Category you should choose "Application Integration"
 You will then get a client id and a client secret for the application you created.
 You need to put both of these into your config.json file.

 You are now done and you can use quickstart.bat to start monitoring a twitch channel.
 When it asks you wether to get a new Token, just type "y" to get one.
 In case it fails to get a Token go to the "Solving errors" section down below.